contentful/contentful.js/README.md

 - **I get the error: Unable to resolve module `http`** - Our library is supplied as node and browser version.
 Most non-node environments, like React Native, act like a browser.
 To force using of the browser version, you can require it via: `const { createClient } = require('contentful/dist/contentful.browser.min.js')`
 - **Can I use it with typescript?** - Yes, there is also a type definition file
 - **Is the library doing any caching?** - No, check this [issue](https://github.com/contentful/contentful.js/issues/83) for more infos

+### Typescript

+This library is 100% written in Typescript. type definitions are bundled.
+Find out more about the advantages of using this library in conjunction with Typescript in the [TYPESCRIPT.md](TYPESCRIPT.md) document.

 ### Advanced Concepts